mvllow/dots/readme.md

 # Minimalist developer

+> Note: This is a snapshot branch focused on using VSCode.
+A minimal `.zshrc` and `.vimrc` are included

 The setup script will install and configure a minimal amount of applications, command line tools, and other packages

 ## Usage